 Track Progress to See Proof

 Motivation improves when you see evidence of effort.
 Track study sessions, not just results.
 Write down how long you studied and what you worked on.
-Over days and weeks, that record becomes proof that you’re moving forward.
+Over days and weeks, that record becomes proof that you are moving forward.

 Seeing progress on paper builds confidence, and confidence strengthens motivation.